 These tips may provide some relief, but it is essential to schedule an eye exam with

-James Sinoway O.D. at James Tracey Eye Care in Midtown to determine the precise cause of your dry eye symptoms and receive the appropriate treatment.
+James Sinoway O.D. at James Tracey Eye Care in Woodcliff Lake to determine the precise cause of your dry eye symptoms and receive the appropriate treatment.

 - A: LASIK surgery corrects vision by reshaping the cornea.
 This procedure involves making an incision that may damage the superficial nerves of the eye.
 As a result, the nerves of the eyes may not realize the eyes are dry, and therefore not stimulate the required secretion of tears.
 The result can be dry eyes.